MartinKuschnik/WmiLight/README.md

     }
 }
 ```
-Get a notification if a process has started:
+ALternative way to get a notification if a process has started:
 ```C#
 var opt = new WmiConnectionOptions() { EnablePackageEncryption = true };